Launching the DataStax Community AMI

-After creating the Security group, you can launch the Cassandra cluster.
+After creating the security group, you can launch your AMI instances.

 In Step 2: Choose an Instance Type, choose the appropriate